eXpl017/picoCTF/README.md

 # picoCTF
-The way I solved picoCTF
+The way I solved picoCTF.\n
-NOTE: these are not complete explainations, am posting it here just to keep a record for myself.
+**NOTE**: these are not complete explainations, am posting it here just to keep a record for myself.